-Foreign Currency Time Deposit Account A time deposit account that earns higher interest over a savings account and is credited upon maturity.
+Foreign CurrencyTime Deposit Account A time deposit account that earns higher interest over a savings account and is credited upon maturity.
+It is a savings account and is credited upon maturity.
 It is offered in US Dollar, and Euro which comes with a certificate of deposit, and renewal options.